error-try-again/QRGen/README.md

 ## Summary

 This project aims to automate the setup of a full-stack QR code generation service within rootless, dockerized environments.

-    Setup: Two Bash scripts used to orchestrate containers, setup enviornments, and install dependencies.
+The project is written in TS (Express), TSX (Vite/React), Bash/Shell (Automation) and has several layers.

+    Installers:
+        1. Dependency installation, running depends.sh as root ensures that all of the required dependencies are present, and that the required (non-root) user is set up correctly.
+        2. Project installation, running install.sh kicks off a set of scripts that provision multiple custom docker instances, configuration files, and automated features.
-    Backend: A Node.js server powered by Express, written in TypeScript.
+    Backend: A Node.js server powered by Express, which handles the project API.
-    Frontend: A Vite-React TSX application powered by NGINX proxying requests to the backend.
+    Frontend: A Vite-React TSX application powered by NGINX, providing SSL termination in the case it's setup, and proxying backend queries.
-    SSL: NGINX reverse proxy with SSL termination using LetsEncrypt.
+    SSL/Certbot: A custom certbot image, automatically built from sources, provides the infrastructure necessary for production SSL certificates.

 The entire project is self-hostable and has been built over <s>a weekend</s> about a month.
 Although it's been thoroughly tested manually at the time of writing, unit tests are still a work in progress.